Gross Income

 Gross income is only recognized when payment is certain.
 Dividends, for instance, are taxable to the owner of the stock on the date of record for the dividend payment.
 Otherwise, dividends do not accrue because whether dividends are paid depends on whether the corporation's board of directors approves the dividend and the taxpayer actually owns the stock on the date of record.

 The tax code also allows different methods for recognizing some income.
-The installment method allows the income to be recognized over a period of years.
-By contrast, the percentage of completion method allows contractors to report income as the work is completed or they can defer all profit until the project is completed, which is known as the completed contract method.
+The installment method allows income to be recognized over a period of years.
+By contrast, the percentage of completion method allows contractors to report income as the work is completed or they can defer all profit until the project is completed, called the completed contract method.
 However, the completed contract method is only available in restrictive circumstances.

 Income with substantial restrictions is generally not taxable.
 For instance, although the cash value of ordinary life insurance increases year after year, it is not taxable to the policyholder, because the policyholder must cancel the policy to actually receive the cash surrender value — only then would the value be known for certain.
 Therefore, the annual increase in the cash value of the policy is not taxable to the policyholder.
 Likewise, if stock is issued to employees that cannot be sold until later, then the income is not taxable to the employees until the restrictions are removed.